-6. Since the LLC will be owned by one IRA, the LLC will be treated as a disregarded entity for federal income tax purposes and no federal income tax return will be required to be filed.
+6. Because the LLC will be owned by one IRA, the LLC will be treated as a disregarded entity for federal income tax purposes and no federal income tax return will be required to be filed.
 All income and gain from the real estate investments will flow back to the IRA without tax.

 Advantages of the “Checkbook Control” Self-Directed Roth IRA LLC